 Correction: Simone Manuel beat Sarah Sjöström, the world recorder holder in the 100m, to win the 100m freestyle title at the world championships.
 We incorrectly said that Manuel had beaten Yulia Efimova.

-For the show notes and links:
+For the timestamps and links…

 Intro ~ Discussion about the NFL’s failure to handle domestic violence cases properly, including Ezekiel Elliott’s (still) pending domestic violence case, per Diana Moskovitz’s piece at Deadspin.
 (1:10).
 What ever happened to the NFL’s baseline six-game suspension for domestic violence cases?
 (1:50) Colin Kaepernick still can’t get a job in the NFL, but he’s not being blackballed!
 Shireen talks about the hypocrisy of the league in failing to offer Kap a job, via Jemele Hill’s hilarious (and sad) tweet.
 (4:37) The Dallas Cowboys continue to be terrible, Jessica breaks down Lucky Whitehead’s horrible, terrible, no good, very bad day.
 (12:23) Lindsay brings us up -to-speed on the latest news about CTE in NFL players, via the big story in the NYT this week.
 (17:37) The panel discusses Raven Offensive Lineman and world-reknowned mathematician John Urschel’s retirement two days after the CTE report was released.
 (19:31) Julie talks about her discussion with Dr. Chris Nowinski about kids playing tackle football and his views on youth sports.
 (22:59) Brenda discusses the role of parents and schools in protecting children in sport.
 (23:52) Lindsay points out there are no federal guidelines for safety in high school football or lower levels.
 (26:10) Outside the Lines report on the NFL ending it’s relationship with the National Institute of Health.
 (27:25) Brenda and Shireen interview Australian sportswriter Ann Odong about the ongoing women’s Euro’s Soccer Tourney (28:45)